egig/drafterbit/README.md

 # README.md

 ## What is Drafterbit ?
 Drafterbit is self-hosted web software you can use to create a website, yes, like WordPress, built on top of Symfony2 Full-Stack Framework.
-Currently in ~~slow~~ active development.
+Currently still in early phase.

 [![Build Status](https://travis-ci.org/drafterbit/drafterbit.svg)](https://travis-ci.org/drafterbit/drafterbit)